DallanQ/wyrmspan_1/Manual.md

 Earn 5 VP for playing this dragon.

-Dragons Come In 4 Sizes—Large, Medium, Small, And Hatchling.
+Dragons come in 4 sizes — Large, Medium, Small, And Hatchling.

 Egg storage capacity.
 Dragons can store 1 egg on each nest icon they have (e.g., this dragon has 1 nest icon).